5 Executive Office Design Ideas

-- The Collaborator – Collaboration can promote productivity by improving an individual’s flexibility and problem-solving strategies.4 A small sofa or set of chairs can give your peers a place to recharge while strategizing.
+- The Collaborator – Collaboration can promote productivity by improving an individual’s flexibility and problem-solving strategies.4 A small sofa or set of lounge seating can give your peers a place to recharge while strategizing.
 Make sure to supply them with adequate table space so they can keep up with all the ideas flying around.

 If you want to create your dream office, but feel concerned about sizing, don't fret.
 We offer custom furniture sizing to complement your office's shape and dimensions.

 And don't stop there.
 Make your furniture individual to you by selecting a size, shape, color, and material to your liking.
 If you enjoy the look and warmth of wood, don’t go against your grain by choosing solid color schemes.

 Once you've picked your essential office furniture, you can let your inner interior designer take over and fill in the gaps.
 Implementing smaller decoration pieces can round out your office and make it feel like your own.